OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-3.x.md

 position: 2
 ---

-The following guide provides an overview of how the various components of Octopus Deploy 3.x can be updated to the latest release.
+The following guide provides an overview of how the various components of **Octopus 3.x** can be updated to the latest release.

 ## Update Available Notification {#UpgradingfromOctopus3.x-UpdateAvailableNotification}